arse/PolyCollection/README.md

 ================================

-Until Infinite release their form helper bundle of goodness, here's an unofficial bundle using Tim Nagel's "Poly Collection" code which allows forms to use related types to be added to the form dynamically and submitted to a form at run time.
-I've made a minor few changes to the code, and added a template and some js for this bundle
+Until Infinite release their form helper bundle of goodness, here's an unofficial bundle using Tim Nagel's "Poly Collection" code which allows forms to use different types (with common parent) to be added to one form input dynamically at run time.
+I've made a minor few changes to the code, and added a template and some js for this bundle.

 See longer description at http://tim.nagel.com.au/symfony2/forms/polycollection-for-symfony2-forms/ See gist at https://gist.github.com/3058342 (for symfony 2.0)